Otto Stange: Hamburger SV

 Stange began playing youth football with SC Victoria Hamburg at the age of 6, before moving to Eimsbütteler TV in 2017.
 In the summer of 2022, he moved to the academy of Hamburger SV where he finished his development.
 In the 2023–24 season he was promoted to Hamburg's U17s, and after scoring 7 goals in his first 7 games started training with their senior team on 23 October 2023.
 On 3 November 2023, he made the bench for a DFB Pokal match against Arminia Bielefeld.
 On 3 January 2024, he was training with the senior team for winter preparations.
 On 23 January 2024, he signed a long-term contract with Hamburg.
 He was promoted to Hamburg's U19 for the remainder of the season where he won the Hamburger Landespokal.

 In the summer of 2024, he joined the senior team for the preseason training camp.
 He was promoted to Hamburger SV II in the Regionalliga.
 On 8 November 2024, he debuted with the senior Hamburger SV team as a substitute in a 3–1 loss in the 2.
 Bundesliga to Eintracht Braunschweig.
 He scored his first senior goal in a 5–0 league win over SpVgg Greuther Fürth on 21 December 2024.

 Loan to SV Elversberg

 On 1 September 2025, Stange joined 2.
 Bundesliga club SV Elversberg, on a one-year loan.

+The loan deal ended on transfer-deadline day on 2 February 2026.

 International career

-Stange is a youth international for Germany, having played for the Germany U16s and Germany U17s.
+Stange is a youth international for Germany, having played for the Germany U16s, Germany U17s and Germany U19s.